 Caffeine

 One of the most common stimulants in pre-workouts — and on Earth, actually — is caffeine.
 A typical cup of coffee has about 95 milligrams of caffeine.
 The average range for caffeine content in available pre-workouts is around 250 milligrams.
-Caffeine is very much a drug, so it’s important to know how your body reacts to it and your tolerance for it.
+Caffeine can cause unpleasant symptoms if you consume too much, so it’s important to know how your body reacts to it and your tolerance for it.

 Citrulline